Megha-Bose/WebAppMTD/README.md

 # Moving Target Defense under Uncertainty

-There are three folders:
+The data and code are present in five main directories:

-1. The `Data` folder contains the given and generated datasets.
-The files in the input subfolder are sent as input to the algorithms in Expts folder and their  output is sent to the output subfolder.
+1. The `Data` directory contains the given and generated datasets.
+The files in the input subdirectory are sent as input to the algorithms in Expts directory and their output is sent to the output subdirectory.

     - The input files go as `[dataset number](attacks.txt, switching.txt, utilities.txt, vulnerabilities.txt)`.